Physical Geography, Degree Project

 You will get training in collecting, process, critically examine and present your data.
 An important part of the course is also to put your work in perspective with respect to current scientific discussions and knowledge.
 You will present your work as a written scientific thesis and during an oral presentation.
 The module The scientific method 1.5 hp is obligatory for obtaining the Bachelor of Science degree.

-For admission to the course GE6020 Natural Geography, degree project, 30 credits, you must have completed the course Earth Science by Distance Learning - Specialisation (GE5023) at semester / course start.
-The course Earth Science by Distance Learning - Specialisation (GE5023) is given each semester and you can study the course semester before you start your degree project in physical geography.
+For admission to the course GE6020 Natural Geography, degree project, 30 credits, you must have completed the course Earth Science - Specialisation (GE5040) at semester / course start.
+The course Earth Science by Distance Learning - Specialisation (GE5040) is given each semester and you can study the course semester before you start your degree project.

 - Degree Project, 28.5 credits